 In 1917, Rutgers and NJAES assumed responsibility for Field Day and it was expanded to include lectures, demonstrations and tours.

 In 1918, however, the stress of wartime forced Rutgers to cancel Field Day.
 A tractor demonstration was staged in its place.

-Field Day resumed in 1919.
-Tractor demonstrations became a staple of the original Ag Field Day attractions, intended to emphasize farm safety.
+When Field Day resumed in 1919 and tractor demonstrations became a staple of the event, in an effort to emphasize farm safety.
 “Tractor rollovers are an issue on a farm,” said Robson.
 The Department of Agricultural Engineering demonstrated tractor rollovers using one with a tripod, one wheel in the front and two in the back.
 The tractor also had an arm that stuck out 45 degrees from the tractor with a wheel on the end.
 Engineers would put the tractor on an incline until it flipped over.
 The additional arm would help the tractor right itself.
 The department displayed many other examples of antique farm equipment as part of their exhibit.
-Tractor demonstrations were halted in the 1980s out of a fear for patron safety, the reason why patrons don’t see these demonstrations today.
+Tractor demonstrations were halted in the 1980s out of a fear for patron safety, the reason why attendees don’t see tractor demonstrations today.

-Tractor demonstrations were still a main attraction at Ag Field Day in 1960, as shown in an archival copy of the program, which marked “45 Years of Progress.”
+Tractor demonstrations were, however, still a main attraction at Ag Field Day in 1960, as shown in an archival copy of the program, which marked “45 Years of Progress.”
 (See Editor’s Note below.)* Other mainstay attractions in 1960 were horticulture shows, educational films, lectures and guided tours.
 A chicken barbecue was only $1.50.